picflute/DiscordPluginBot/README.md

   If you did that successfully, you can now go on and start adding plugins!

 ## How do I add a plugin?
-You want to get either MySQL Workbench or PHPmyAdmin to insert a new plugin, because Python takes spaces and nls very seriously
+You want to get either MySQL Workbench or PHPmyAdmin to insert a new plugin, because Python takes spaces and nls very seriously.

 You don't have to fill in id, but all of the other fields.
 They should be self explanatory.

 ## What is this action thingy?